asahu05/FileInfoSystem/README.md

 ./FileInfoSystem/target/file-info-system-0.0.1-SNAPSHOT.war

 Run coverage :
-mvn clean verify -Pcoverage -Dspring.profiles.active=local
+mvn test

 Then run mvn jacoco:report, the generated report is under target/site/jacoco/index.html

 # Generate javadoc
-we run the command to generate our Javadocs to a directory in target\site:
+we run the command to generate our Javadocs to a directory in target/site:

 mvn javadoc:javadoc